SallaApp/theme-raed/README.md

 <br>

 ## Overview
- Salla Theme-One is the starting point for developers to design themes for merchant stores that reflect the uniqueness of each store on the [Salla Platform](https://s.salla.sa).
+ Salla Theme-Raed is the starting point for developers to design themes for merchant stores that reflect the uniqueness of each store on the [Salla Platform](https://s.salla.sa).
 Custom themes will make it much easier for developers to tailor the merchant's store to its changing demands over time.
 It shipped as the default theme along with the [Twilight Themes](https://salla.stoplight.io/docs/twilight-themes-documentation), which is the Salla themes engine for developers to create customizable themes to be used on the [Salla Platform](https://salla.sa/site/).

 ## Getting Started
-Developers may use Salla Theme-One to not only design Salla themes with custom HTML/CSS/JS files and reusable custom UI components, but also to build custom actions that trigger JS events and hooks.
+Developers may use Salla Theme-Raed to not only design Salla themes with custom HTML/CSS/JS files and reusable custom UI components, but also to build custom actions that trigger JS events and hooks.

 <p align="right">(<a href="#top">back to top</a>)</p>